Chart Color Schemes

 Population

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Irymple's population is estimated at around 6,355 as of Nov 2025.
-This reflects an increase of 378 people (6.3%) since the 2021 Census, which reported a population of 5,977 people.
-The change is inferred from the resident population of 6,224, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 115 validated new addresses since the Census date.
-This level of population equates to a density ratio of 98 persons per square kilometer.
-The suburb's 6.3% growth since the 2021 census exceeded the SA4 region (1.0%) and the SA3 area, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by natural growth that contributed approximately 41.0% of overall population gains during recent periods.
+Irymple's population, as of November 2025, is estimated at around 6,435.
+This figure reflects a growth of 458 people since the 2021 Census, which reported a population of 5,977.
+The increase is inferred from AreaSearch's estimation of the resident population at 6,276 in June 2024, based on ABS ERP data, and an additional 115 validated new addresses since the Census date.
+This results in a density ratio of 99 persons per square kilometer.
+Irymple's growth rate of 7.7% since the 2021 census exceeded both its SA4 region (1.3%) and SA3 area, positioning it as a growth leader.
+Natural growth contributed approximately 41.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population